The Phyxter Blog is reader-supported. Purchases made through links may earn a commission (at no cost to you). Learn More.

-Well, we have those same problems in our own backyard here in the US.
+We have those same problems in our backyard here in the US.
 You can read more about it here.

 Outdoor air pollution is generally measured in three ways:

 - PM10 – Particulate Matter (PM)10 has a diameter of less equal to or less than 10 micrometers.
-PM10 can generally be seen in your home like dust, pollen, mold, etc.
+PM10 can generally be seen in your home as dust, pollen, mold, etc.

 - PM2.5 – PM2.5 means that the particle has a diameter equal to or less than 2.5 micrometers.
-PM2.5 is particularly dangerous as it’s so small it can only be seen through a microscope.
+PM2.5 is particularly dangerous as it’s tiny and can only be seen through a microscope.
 Its size can bypass the nose and throat and penetrate deep into the lungs, and some may even enter the bloodstream.